apache/whimsy/MACOSX.md

 specific tools are linked at the bottom of these instructions.
 See Also the general DEVELOPMENT.md configuration notes.

+:dizzy: **New!** For a simpler way to setup a Mac OSX machine, please check out the [setupmymac script](./SETUPMYMAC.md), which automates configuring and keeping updated a local whimsy instance.

 Install Homebrew
 ----------------